 - The mentorship program spans the academic calendar year. - Mentees are able to view mentor profiles and indicate up to 3 "favorite" mentors they wish to be paired with. - Matching is conducted by a program admin using an algorithm that includes a variety of factors such as mentee selected favorites, industry interests, skills, and education background.
-These factors are vary by program and institutional preferences. - As a mentee, you're encouraged to initiate contact with your mentor and schedule the first meeting.
-Ideally, this would happen within the first two weeks. - The program has resources specifically designed for you helpful activities and handouts to assist with goal setting, suggested conversation topics, and reflection exercises. - You'll receive has a series of emails and notifications that will remind you of a new message, an upcoming meetings, or goal deadlines -how convenient! - You can message and video call directly through the platform.
-No need to exchange personal contact information. - We recommend signing up for SMS notifications and syncing your calendar with the platform to make communication barriers easier. - After the structured program concludes, feel free to continue connecting with your mentor through the platform or other communication channels if you wish to extend the relationship.
+These factors are vary by program and institutional preferences. - Your mentee is encouraged to initiate contact and schedule the first meeting with you.
+Ideally, this would happen within the first two weeks.
+If you notice your mentee is shy, feel free to reach out and get the ball rolling. - The program has resources specifically designed for you helpful activities and handouts to assist with goal setting, suggested conversation topics, and reflection exercises. - You'll receive has a series of emails and notifications that will remind you of a new message, an upcoming meetings, or goal deadlines -- how convenient! - You can message and video call directly through the platform no need to exchange personal contact information! - We recommend signing up for SMS notifications and syncing your calendar with the platform to make communication easier. - After the structured program concludes, feel free to continue connecting with your mentee through the platform or other communication channels if you wish to extend the relationship.